The first Rs 10 lakh: why it's harder than the next 10 (and what that means on a Nepali salary)

 The first $100,000 is a bitch, but you gotta do it.
 I don't care what you have to do — if it means walking everywhere and not eating anything that wasn't purchased with a coupon, find a way to get your hands on $100,000.
 After that, you can ease off the gas a little bit.

 The quote is documented in Damn Right!: Behind the Scenes with Berkshire Hathaway Billionaire Charlie Munger, Janet Lowe's 2000 biography, and is widely referenced in personal-finance writing.
 It's an American number.
-The Nepali version is roughly Rs 10 lakh — not because the conversion math is exact, but because at that level the dynamic flips: returns start contributing meaningfully alongside your salary.
+The Nepali version is roughly Rs 10 lakh.
+The conversion math isn't exact; the reason the figure works is that at that level the dynamic flips, and returns begin contributing meaningfully alongside your salary.

 The math, with Nepali numbers

 Take someone who can move Rs 10,000/month into a diversified long-horizon portfolio.
-Assume a 10% annual return — which is roughly what NEPSE has delivered over 22 years (~8.69% CAGR ex-dividends, per Investopaper's long-term study), or what a mid-performing Nepali mutual fund has done over a full cycle.
+Assume a 10% annual return.
+That figure is close to what NEPSE has delivered over 22 years (~8.69% CAGR ex-dividends, per Investopaper's long-term study), and what a mid-performing Nepali mutual fund has done across a full cycle.

 The future value of a monthly contribution is: